-The analog teleprotection terminal using dual tone is able to transmit and receive up to four independent commands and in any combination in a 1 kHz analog band.
+The analog teleprotection terminal using dual tone is able to transmit and receive up to four independent commands and in any combination in a 1 kHz, 2 kHz or 4 kHz analog band.

 The terminal is constituted by a single module.